hzeller/timg/man/timg.1.md

     Scroll with delta x and delta y.
 The default of 1:0 scrolls it horizontally, but with this option you can scroll vertically or even diagonally.

-### For Animations and Scrolling
+### For Animations, Scrolling, or Video

 Usually, animations are shown in full in an infinite loop.
 These options limit infinity.

   * `-t` <seconds>:
     Stop an animation after these number of seconds.
     Fractional values are allowed.

-  * `-c` <cycle-count>:
+  * `--loops=`<num>:
-    Number of runs through a fully cycle of an animation.
+    Number of loops through a fully cycle of an animation or video.
+    A value of -1 stands for 'forever'.

+    If this option is not set, videos behave like --loops=1 (show exactly once) and animated gifs like --loop=-1 (loop forever).

-  * `-f` <frame-count>:
+  * `--frames=`<frame-count>:
-    Only render the first `frame-count` frames in an animation.
-Note, it will still repeat, use `-c` and `-t` to change.
+    Only render the first `frame-count` frames in an animation or video.
+    If frame-count is set to 1, the output behaves like a static image.

 ## RETURN VALUES